eguru/flask-quickstart-ssl/README.md

 # Flask Quickstart With SSL Enabled

-The Quickstart project provide a quick setup to a dummy project that has a database and admin panel that is running over HTTPS.
+The Quickstart project provide a quick setup to a dummy project that has a database and an admin panel, which is running over HTTPS.
 This project only gives bare minimum code required to get started.

 For other quickstart projects, refer to the following projects: